 0.5

-The idea above is to ensure that the main program, which could be a web server, is allowed to continue to run after an exception by virtue of the try/except statement pair.
+The idea above is to ensure that the main program, which could be a web server, can continue to run after an exception by virtue of the try/except statement pair.

 Note that the “except” statement can handle an individual exception ( except someNamedError): or all exceptions (except:).
 In the first case, outer level exceptions would be needed for complete recovery protocols, while in the second case, more work is required to determine the nature of the exception.